thibault-martinez/protocol-rfcs/text/0005-white-flag/0005-white-flag.md

         }

-        branch = the next bundle pointed by the branch of any transaction in curr_bundle if (branch is not visited and not confirmed by any milestone previous to newMilestone) {
+        branch = the next bundle pointed by the branch of any transaction in curr_bundle if (branch is not visited and not confirmed by any miilestone previous to newMilestone) {
             seen_bundles.push(branch)
             post_order_seen_bundles.push(branch)
             mark branch as visited